organisciak/dissertation/document/3_apriori.md

 RQ1 is the question of design, on synthesizing prior work and brainstorming directions to explore.
 It is a partially subjective question, but one still worth pursuing with diligence.
-As research by (TODO1 <!--cite-- CHI 2013-->) found, the effects seen in traditional user studies are still present in online crowd markets.
+As research by @komarov_crowdsourcing_2013 found, the effects seen in traditional user studies are still present in online crowd markets.
 Their finding suggests that non-crowdsourcing research in human-computer interaction is informative for our purposes.
 This proposal chapter explores some possible design decisions and argues why they should be studied.